Environment

 The numerous environmental protection campaigns organized over the years are a testament to the company’s success at raising employee awareness of environmental issues:

-• Information on potential ways to reduce energy consumption has been posted in the buildings at Fenwick-Linde’s branches in France, generating savings of around 5,100 euros and a reduction of 10 tons of CO2e in 2022.
+- Information on potential ways to reduce energy consumption has been posted in the buildings at Fenwick-Linde’s branches in France and this was already generating savings of around 5,100 euros and a reduction of 10 metric tons of CO2e in 2022.

 Idea Management at Linde MH

 Idea Management has been an established part of Linde MH for many years now and supports the continuous development of the company through the suggestions provided by employees.
-Quality, productivity, and job satisfaction are thus improved in the company by drawing on the knowledge and experience of all employees.
+Quality standards, productivity, and employee satisfaction are thus improved across the company based on the insights and experiences of the staff as a whole.
 The aim is to unlock untapped potential and incorporate it into the continuous improvement process for the entire product and service portfolio.
 This also includes production and work processes as well as working conditions, including occupational health and safety and environmental protection.
 Ideas for improvement are assessed by an expert from the relevant department using defined evaluation criteria and rewarded based on the resulting score.

 One of these ideas is to use reusable packaging on short transport routes: While products from the warehouse were previously sent to the plant in Aschaffenburg in the same sized boxes with filling material, reusable crates in different sizes are now used for these deliveries.